Ph.D., Utrecht University, 1993 M.S., Utrecht University, 1988

 Mechanisms and rates of subsidence in low-elevation coastal zones.

-Subsidence in rapidly urbanizing, low-lying coastal environments is evolving into a “slow-motion catastrophe”.
+Subsidence in rapidly urbanizing, low-lying coastal environments is evolving into a “slow-motion catastrophe.”
 Our primary focus is on coastal Louisiana and involves the collection and analysis of field data (both geological and instrumental) that is combined with various modeling approaches (GIA models, compaction models) which involves several collaborators.
 Our Holocene RSL records are a cornerstone of this work, more recently augmented by surface-elevation table – marker horizon data available from the unparalleled Coastwide Reference Monitoring System.
 A recent addition is the “subsidence superstation” near Myrtle Grove, Louisiana, where a wide range of instrumental and geological methods are integrated to gain a more fundamental understanding about subsidence mechanisms and rates over a range of depth and timescales.

 Holocene delta evolution.

 There is a resurgence of interest in delta evolution over timescales longer than the instrumental record, motivated by the increasing challenge to successfully manage deltas throughout this century and beyond.
-Our research involves a variety of projects concerned with rates of delta growth (both vertically and horizontally) as well as patterns of material (sediment, organic carbon) dispersal and burial in the Mississippi Delta.
+Our research involves a variety of projects concerned with rates of delta growth (both vertically and horizontally) as well as patterns of sediment dispersal in the Mississippi Delta.
 This work relies heavily on geochronology as provided by 14C dating (including novel methods such as ramped PyrOx 14C) and optically stimulated luminescence dating.
 Much of this research is closely tied to questions that emanate from coastal restoration efforts, such as deciphering the patterns and rates of fluviodeltaic deposition that can serve as analogs for coastal restoration projects by means of river diversions.

 Coastal wetland sustainability.

-For more information, please visit the website of the Quaternary research group.
+For more information, please visit the website of the Quaternary Research Group.

 Törnqvist, T.E., Jankowski, K.L., Li, Y.-X. and González, J.L., 2020.
 Tipping points of Mississippi Delta marshes due to accelerated sea-level rise.
 Science Advances, 6: eaaz5512.